-If you are moving your equine to Washington state permanently you are required to have a valid 30 day CVI with a negative Coggins test listed on it.
+If you are moving your equine to Washington state permanently you are required to have a valid 30-day CVI with a negative Coggins test listed on it.

-Event horses moving between states can use a 6 month Extended Equine Certificate of Veterinary Inspection (EECVI) for travel in Washington.
+Event horses moving between states can use a 6-month Extended Equine Certificate of Veterinary Inspection (EECVI) for travel in Washington.
 It is essential that a negative Coggins test, within 12 months, is listed on the CVI.
 If the Coggins test listed on your equine's EECVI expires before the CVI expires the CVI becomes invalid when the Coggins expires.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding animals, or professional advice regarding equine regulations.
-For an accurate diagnosis of your animal's condition, and help navigating regulations governing the care and transportation of equine animals please make an appointment with your vet.
+For an accurate diagnosis of your animal's condition, and help to navigate regulations governing the care and transportation of equine animals please make an appointment with your vet.